joinself/self-typescript-sdk/README.md

 The official Self SDK for TypeScript.

-This SDK provides a toolset to interact with the Self network from your JavaScript code.
+This SDK provides a toolset to interact with the Self network from your TypeScript code.

 ## Installation